-At first we thought this was a regular hot dog but it’s actually a sausage served with a glutinous rice “bun”.
-Tasty but very filling.
+At first, we thought this was a regular hot dog but it’s actually a sausage served with a glutinous rice “bun”.
+It was tasty but very filling.

 This gua bao was delicious.
 It contained a generous helping of pork along with cilantro, cheese, and a fried egg.

 Address: Yidashao St., Yuchi Township, Nantou County 555, Taiwan (R.O.C.)

 How to Get There: From Taichung Gancheng Bus Station, take the Nantou Bus bound for Sun Moon Lake.
 The ride takes just under 2 hours.
 From Shuishe Station, walk to the pier and take a ferry to Ita Thao Pier and Shopping Street.
 I suggest getting a Sun Moon Lake package from the Nantou Bus Station as it will include roundtrip bus fare, ferry vouchers, and ropeway tickets at discounted prices.

 Wenhua Road night market is a small but pleasant night market in Chiayi.
 It stretches for about four or five blocks and offers a decent selection of Taiwanese street food.
 It’s the most popular night market in Chiayi City.

 The douhua stall featured on the Taiwan episode of Street Food on Netflix can be found here.

 Things to Try: Fuyishan pepper soda crackers, sweet potato balls, douhua